bitcoin-dot-org/Bitcoin.org/_includes/ref_block_chain.md

   <!-- source for heights: my (@harding) own headers dump and counting
   script -->

+* **Version 3** blocks will be introduced when sufficient numbers of miners switch to using Bitcoin Core 0.10.0 and other versions that create version 3 blocks.
+As described in draft BIP66, this soft fork change requires strict DER encoding for all ECDSA signatures used in transactions appearing in version 3 or later blocks.
+Transactions that do not use strict DER encoding have been non-standard since Bitcoin Core 0.8.0.

-* **Version 3** blocks will likely be introduced in the near-future as specified in draft BIP62.
+* **Version 4** blocks will likely be introduced in the near-future as specified in draft BIP62.
 Possible changes include:

-    * Reject version 3 blocks that include any version 2 transactions that don't adhere to any of the version 2 transaction rules.
+    * Reject version 4 blocks that include any version 2 transactions that don't adhere to any of the version 2 transaction rules.
       These rules are not yet described in this documentation; see BIP62 for details.

-    * A soft fork rollout of version 3 blocks identical to the rollout used for version 2 blocks (described briefly in BIP62 and in more detail in BIP34).
+    * A soft fork rollout of version 4 blocks identical to the rollout used for version 3 blocks (described briefly in BIP62 and in more detail in BIP34).

 {% endautocrossref %}